 We are committed to responsible and sustainable business principles and practices, including responsible sourcing.

-Our Responsible Sourcing Policy prescribes the sourcing of all raw materials from suppliers that are governed by the highest animal welfare standards.
+Our Responsible Raw Materials Sourcing Policy prescribes the sourcing of all raw materials from suppliers that are governed by the highest animal welfare standards.
 Burberry actively seeks collaboration and learning opportunities in order to deepen our understanding of species specific best practice.
 We will never knowingly source raw materials if there have been any concerns over animal welfare and we actively engage welfare experts to ensure good husbandry of animals in our supply chain.
 Examples include our sourcing of wool, exotic skins and down.

 Fur - Our responsible sourcing values drive the decisions that we make around raw material use.
 With effect from September 2018, Burberry does not manufacture or procure any real fur from rabbit, fox, mink or Asiatic racoon and Angora rabbit will not be used.